souvickm/covid-vaccine/README.md

-# covid vaccination availability service
+# Covid Vaccination Availability Service

 ## Introduction

-Covid Vaccination Service provides the list of vaccination centers available in the given area based on the inputs from the users.
+Covid Vaccination Service provides the list of vaccination centers available in the given area based on the inputs from the users and also capable of sending a notificaction to a mobile using IFTTT using continuous polling.

- User can provide  District_ID, age
+User can provide  District_ID, age, date
- And a boolean[onlyAvailableSlot] to display only the available vaccine centers
+And a boolean[onlyAvailableSlot] to display only the available vaccine centers.
+Or just start to service to automatically poll and receive notification in personal handset.

+## IFTTT ( How and what)

 ### List of District Id's for State: Karnataka